2022 Muhammad remarks controversy: Uttar Pradesh

-Ranchi
+Jharkhand

 On 10 June, protests and human chain were organised in Ranchi against the controversial comments.
 According to the police the situation had escalated when a vehicle rammed into the group of protestors.
 Incidents of stone pelting was reported near the Hanuman temple, after which the Police attempted to disperse the crowds and used lathis, later on the police opened gunfire with live rounds.
 Two people died and more than 24 were injured.
 Both the dead had gunshot wounds on the head and neck.

 The family of a victim, 15-year-old Mudassir Alam, said that he was shot in the head while standing on the street near the Hindu Shree Sankat Mochan Hanuman Temple.
 Three men had been firing gun shots and pelting stones at the protesters from the rooftop of the temple.
 Ranchi Deputy Commissioner said that the police fired after the mob turned violent and that the firing began from the mob.
 He did not clarify which mob he referred to and said the investigation is ongoing.
 CNN reviewed the video from the incident which showed the police firing indiscriminately on the unarmed protestors.
 A video from inside the temple showed the protestors throwing stones at the temple.

 On 11 June, some Hindutva groups in Ranchi called for shutdown of shops in the city.

-Howrah
+West Bengal

 On 10 June, in different parts of Howrah district, arson and violence in protest was reported after Friday Muslim prayers.
 Railway tracks and highways were blocked by the protestors, causing hours of interruption of traffic.
 The situation later came under control, after police managed to clear the blockade.
 Internet services were also suspended in the district.